agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

 <a id="patchaccessgroupapplications"></a>
 # **PatchAccessGroupApplications**
-> Application PatchAccessGroupApplications (string id, ApplicationsData applicationsData, string name = null, string deleteNotExists = null)
+> Applications PatchAccessGroupApplications (string id, ApplicationsData applicationsData, string name = null, string deleteNotExists = null)

 Use the `ApplicationsData` object resource to insert or update (Upsert) a list of `ApplicationData` using `Id` field(s) value.